almahdi4/cross-sectional-alpha-factory/README.md

-# Cross-Sectional Alpha Factory (Machine Learning Stock Predictor)
+# Cross-Sectional Alpha Factory

-This is my personal project to build a **machine learning model** that predicts which stocks will perform better or worse than average **next week** — and then forms a **sector-neutral long/short portfolio**.
+This is my personal project to build a **machine learning model** that predicts which stocks will perform better or worse than average **next week** and then forms a **sector-neutral long/short portfolio**.

 My goal is to **learn end-to-end quantitative research**:
 - how to collect and clean financial data